Learn

 Facts

-The Grimm brothers, Jacob and Wilhelm, did not invent fairy tales, but instead collected stories (especially from literate middle-upper class women) and edited them to promote a strong, unified German culture in a time of French domination.
+The Grimm brothers, Jacob and Wilhelm, did not invent fairy tales, but instead collected stories (especially from literate, upper-middle-class women) and edited them to promote a strong, unified German culture in a time of French domination.

 Although some fairy tales were adapted from folk tales, there is a difference between them.
-A folk tale originates within a community and is passed down through generations, often orally and without a known author.
-A fairy tale has an author and its own literary genre, consisting of fantastical elements as well as a moral.
+A folk tale has no single identified author, as it originates within a community, and is passed down orally through generations.
+A fairy tale has an author and its own literary genre, consisting of fantastical elements and, usually but not always, a moral.

 Recommended Reading